 - A: Over heated pilot

 - (yellow): Light up while over duty cycle

 - B: Power pilot (green): Light up when turn on the power switch

-- C: Spot welding time knob: Setting the time of the spot welding.
-(Note: turn off when normal use without spot function)

-- D: Adjustable feeding wire knob: Adjust the speed of feeding wire (The larger the number, the faster the feeding wire.)
+- C: Adjustable feeding wire knob: Adjust the speed of feeding wire (The larger the number, the faster the feeding wire.)

+- D: This knob. regulates the length of the wire that sticks out of the torch after welding is finished: "BURN-BACK"

 - E: Connector of torch

 - F: Power switch

-- G. Rotary weld voltage switch:This switch adjusts the weld voltage range.
+- G: Rotary weld voltage switch:

+This switch adjusts the weld voltage range.

-- G2: Rotary weld voltage switch:
+G2: Rotary weld voltage switch:

-This switch allows the fine tuning of the welding voltage selected with switch G. (Step adjustment) (Some model without the unction)
+This switch allows the fine tuning of the welding voltage selected with switch G.(Step adjustment) Some model without the Function.